A strategy and management based on sustainability

 We have a Sustainable Management Plan encompassing innovation and continuous improvement initiatives to achieve sustainable results in the economic, social and environmental spheres.
 The Plan is structured according to the material issues identified with our stakeholders.

-Learn about the main lines of action of our 2022 Sustainable Management Plan.
+Learn about the main lines of action of our 2024 Sustainable Management Plan.

-• 2022 environmental objectives and targets programmes.
+• Programmes of environmental objectives and targets 2024.

 • Transparency in risk and water management (CDP Water).